PyTorch CustomOp API

 import torch # it is important to load the module before loading custom op libs torch.ops.load_library(custom_op_lib_path) # output = torch.ops.<custom_op_schema>(<inputs>) a_topk_hpu, a_topk_indices_hpu = torch.ops.custom_op.custom_topk(a_hpu, 3, 1, False)

-An example of how to use the API can be found in Model References repository.
+An example of how to use the API can be found in PyTorch Model References GitHub page.